pereznetworks/A-Course-Rating-API/README.md

 and figuring out why I could not access course-api db

     I took a second look at my mongoClient.js connect method....

     it was because I was somehow missing the dbName is my mongoClient.js

     for now am accessing course-api data and moving on...

+    mongoClient.js fixed
+    insertData.js not fixed yet - but not using it for now

 ## Lots more to do :